 Does your child like to write?
 You can say, "Let me read your latest story or poem."
 Does he or she play music?
 You could assure them that, "I can't wait to hear you play your new piece."

-I remember once when Justin was preparing for a rigorous classical guitar competition -- one night as he rehearsed, I sat in the old rocker in our living- room- turned- music-room along with the distinguished members of the audience (the English Setter & cat) and tried to communicate that no matter the outcome, I definitely had enjoyed hearing the beautiful songs over the past months & that I was so proud of his effort.
+I remember once when Justin was preparing for a rigorous classical guitar competition -- one night as he rehearsed, I sat in the old rocker in our living- room- turned- music-room along with the distinguished members of the audience (the English Setter and cat) and tried to communicate that no matter the outcome, I definitely had enjoyed hearing the beautiful songs over the past months and that I was so proud of his effort.
 I also let him know that I would definitely be in the audience for the performances....
 What I didn't tell him was that I would probably be the first one to clap....

 Do your kids like to tinker with gadgets or fix things?
 Take interest in their latest project or creation.
 Once Austin built a huge LEGO castle on his bed, and at night would sleep on the floor ....
 I thought, " Okay, why not?"